apache/arrow/csharp/examples/FlightClientExample/readme.md

 # Example Flight Client

-This client can connect to a server, and will:
+This client can connect [the Flight Server example](../FlightAspServerExample/readme.md) and will:

  1. Upload a test Arrow table
  2. Query metadata about available flights and the uploaded Arrow table